candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

   }
 {% endhighlight %}

-It is a common mistake is to forget __typename__ in `template <class Vector>`.
+It is a common mistake to forget __typename__ in `template <class Vector>`.
-In written english the keyword is redundant because you can infer Vector::value\_type is type and not a variable from the semantics and context.
+In written english the keyword is redundant because you can infer Vector::value\_type is a type and not a variable from the semantics and context.

 * Semantics : there is "type" in `value_type`
 * Context : the token is at the beginning of the function signature.
 A place where normally return types are.